jlam55555/notes/History/notes.md

     - Believed strongly in God, even in the tough times in the New World
     - Eventually merged with the Massachusetts colony

+**Culture and Society** Martin Luther and his Protestant Revolution sparked a slew of religious movements that dramatically changed the European culture and that of the explorers of America.
+When the Roman Catholic Church was deemed flawed by Luther, Puritans formed in response, who were willing to change the Church for the better, and then Separatists formed as an extreme group of Puritans.
+The beliefs behind the Separatists (and in the Puritans and Luther, to a less extreme extent) gave them the courage to come to America to flee persecution and the perseverance to endure the difficult times as pilgrims.
+Specifically, this affected the life of many New Englanders of the future who lived in or near the Massachusetts area where the pilgrims settled.

 #### The Bay Colony Bible Commonwealth
 - More moderate Puritans than the Separatists wanted to reform the Church; however, when reform seemed impossible with anti-Puritan leaders, they sought to leave
     - Created a charter for the **Massachusetts Bay Company**